 - silver slugger or mesh back - $199 Is now discontinued.
 They were both a part of the flare series and offer the mesh in the back of the glove.
 This was meant to give you quicker break in time and a lighter glove, but this glove was not be as durable over time because the mesh is not as strong as leather.

 Pro Limited Edition series – $500 This is the elite glove for Mizuno.
 Each are made from Japanese tanned Deguchi leather which is soft, flexible, but extremely durable.

 Mizuno also claims this glove is perfectly balanced to enhance a players optimum reaction times.

 Mizuno prides itself on listening to feedback from their pro guys who use this model (Juan Pierre, Scott Rolen, Alfonso Soriano, Clint Barmes, Brandon Wood, Matt Cain, Ichiro Suzuki, Hideki Matsui) to design a better glove.

 Also, they have “4D advanced” tech which keeps the glove strong but makes it so the fingers can move independently more easily.

 The Pro series is a little stiffer than the Global series.

 Global Elite VOP GGE – $300

 The global series gloves are less stiff than the Pro series, but are still durable and very quick to break in.
-We looked around and found that Baseball Express has a decent selection of these gloves.
+We looked around and found that Baseball Express and Baseball Rampage have a decent selection of these gloves.

 Shop for Infield Gloves at: